xnorkl/cyberdefenseclub/playbook.md

 find /path/to/file -user <user> -name "*.ext"
 # you can do the same but by group
 find /path/to/file -group <group> -name "*.ext"
-# print all shell files owned by a user and
+# print all shell files owned by two users and print
+find /path/to/file -user
 ```

 **chown**